frap129/layman/README.md

 `MasterStack` provides overrides for `move <directon>` binds.

 Known bugs:
--  When arranging an existing layout, the master/stack containers are not initialized correctly.
 -  Sometimes existing windows get missed when arranging an existing layout

 Config options: